4 Practical Tips to Fight Summer Heat in the Warehouse

 It’s a given that friction leads to heat, and conveyor systems have many friction points.
 Couple that with hot summer weather, and the possibility of higher than normal temperatures in rotating or moving conveyor parts becomes a concern.
 Heat also expands, which is another challenge that it presents to machinery in general, and conveyors in specific.
 See our guide to heat and conveyor for more information.
-In general, this boils down to (1) checking the bearing seals more frequently, (2) Checking reducer oil periodically (you should always do this, but heated conditions makes it even more necessary); (3) Keep a close watch on the motor and watch for potential overheating.
+In general, this boils down to (1) checking the bearing seals more frequently, (2) Checking reducer oil periodically (you should always do this, but heated conditions make it even more necessary); (3) Keep a close watch on the motor and watch for potential overheating.
 In the summer heat, the amp draw will rise.
 Use an amp meter to check this; (4) Realize that heat also affects conveyor belts, depending on the type.
 Watch belts for slippage and tracking issues.
 Some may even become tacky in extreme heat.

 Drink, drink, drink: be sure employees and managers avoid heat stress, drink plenty of water, and recognize the symptoms

 It’s hot out there at the best of times.
 When it’s 103 degrees on a humid Texas or Georgia afternoon, a shop, factory or warehouse floor worker can really feel the difference.
 The risks of heat exhaustion and heat stroke escalate greatly.
 Employees are instructed on how to avoid heat stress in hot, humid environments.
 Working conditions involving high air temperatures and high humidity, radiant heat sources, contact with hot objects, or strenuous physical activities can induce heat stress.
-Not only is there risk for heat related issues, the frequency of accidents appears to be higher in hot surroundings than in more moderate environmental conditions since working in a hot environment lowers mental alertness and physical performance.
+Not only is there a risk for heat-related issues, but the frequency of accidents also appears to be higher in hot surroundings than in more moderate environmental conditions since working in a hot environment lowers mental alertness and physical performance.
 Simple heat discomfort can cause workers to overlook safety procedures.
 This also causes mistakes and lowers productivity.

 The biggest factor is that people working in the heat should drink water – plenty of it – and take the time to cool off whenever possible.
-Workers should wear light, loose fitting clothes.
+Workers should wear light, loose-fitting clothes.
 Most importantly, everyone involved should be trained to recognize heat stress symptoms.